sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 - **Adding a permission model**: Batch Changes currently only supports the site-admin and user roles.
 While finer-grained permissions will likely be needed to reach broad adoption in large companies, we are prioritizing building a product that supports [Enterprise scale](#enterprise-scale) before adding to the permission model.
 When Server-side Batch Changes is in beta and the user experience at a very large-scale allows for broad adoption, we can reconsider adding more complex permissions and control over who uses Batch Changes.

-- **Bitbucket cloud**: Batch Changes currently supports Bitbucket server, but not Bitbucket cloud.
-We plan to add bitbucket Cloud ([#24199](https://github.com/sourcegraph/sourcegraph/issues/24199)) in the future as it would increase our addressable market and is requested by some customers and prospects.
+- **Bitbucket Cloud**: Batch Changes currently supports Bitbucket Server, but not Bitbucket Cloud.
+We plan to add Bitbucket Cloud ([#24199](https://github.com/sourcegraph/sourcegraph/issues/24199)) in the future as it would increase our addressable market and is requested by some customers and prospects.
 We are not prioritizing it this quarter, because we focus on making Batch Changes great at [Enterprise scale](#enterprise-scale) before increasing our addressable market.

 - Education material about code change tools.
 Helping our customers find and select a code change tool that suits their needs is a very common ask, and something we think could drive adoption.
 We don’t have bandwidth for this this quarter though.

-- **Integrating with other features**: in the future, we want Batch Changes to fit in an integrated Sourcegraph experience.
+- **Integrating with other features**: In the future, we want Batch Changes to fit in an integrated Sourcegraph experience.
 A code insights could include a batch change to track and fix a bad code pattern.
 Code monitoring could be used to trigger batch changes.
 The code graph could be used to change code across repositories.
 SSBC tends to be a prerequisite for this type of experiences, as they require triggering and executing a batch change.
 We intend to focus more on building that unified experience once SSBC is in Beta and has a small user base.